RuslanG4/Network4thYear/Project-Releases/README.txt

-Launch the server EXE first and then connect with the client.
+Launch the Host EXE first and then connect with 2 client by opening 2 exe's.

 Requirements met :
 Screen edge wrapping, Game freeze on collision, updated colors on both sides,